Skip to content

 2. Select Review.

-3. Ensure the bundle selected is the correct bundle.
-If the incorrect bundle is selected, you can select the change button on the left-hand pane of the screen to select the correct bundle.
+3. Ensure the correct bundle is If the incorrect bundle is selected, select the change button on the left-hand pane of the screen to switch bundles.

 4. All the documents in the bundle will appear on the left-hand pane of the screen.
-Select the document you wish to link in your compendium or index.
+Select the document you wish to link in the compendium or index.

 5. Select View.